realfaiq/100-Days-of-Python/README.md

 Day-56: Had a deeper dive into localization and detection.
 Practiced and Implemented KNN in python. <br />
 Day-57: Done with learning localization and Detection.
 Practiced and Implemented Logistic Regression in python. <br />
 Day-58: Learned about GPT.
 How it was trained and all that.
 Also, practiced and implemented KNN in python. <br />
+Day-59: Learned more about GPT.
+Also, practiced and implemented SVM in python. <br />